-If you are facing the difficulty of the dissolution of your marriage, attorneys Frank E. Tournour and H. Tiffany Weiner can effectively and sensitively help you and your spouse divide marital property as fairly and with as little dispute as possible.
-While not all states are equitable distribution states, New Jersey is, and the court will ensure that all marital property is equally and fairly divided.
+If you are facing the dissolution of your marriage, attorney Frank E. Tournour can effectively and sensitively help you and your spouse divide marital property as fairly and with as little dispute as possible.
+New Jersey is an equitable distribution state, meaning that the court will try to create an equitable division of assets.
+Equitable doesn’t always mean “equal”, but it does mean “fair”; Frank Tournour will work to ensure that all marital property is divided fairly between you and your spouse.

 If you need assistance with the equitable division of assets during your divorce, contact our office, located in East Brunswick, NJ, as soon as possible to schedule a personal consultation.

 In the event that you and your spouse do not agree on the division of your marital property during divorce proceedings, New Jersey courts can step in.
 Courts may assist with the division of all marital property, or simply with items for which the spouses cannot reach an agreement.
 In these cases, the law requires an equitable and fair division of the marital assets.
 This does not necessarily mean that the property will be divided fifty-fifty.

 The division of assets is based on a variety of factors, including each spouse’s contribution to the obtainment and growth of the marital assets, and each spouse’s potential future needs.